nsdictionary/slate/source/includes/_errors.md

 # Errors

 <aside class="notice">
-우측에 error response format을 참고하세요
+See the error response format on the right side.
 </aside>

 The Sentbe API uses the following error codes: